tnbtrinh/BellaBeat_Case_Study/README.md

 GROUP BY
 	Id,
 	Date
-Go -- No duplicate found
+GO -- No duplicate found

 -- Check for missing Ids in the 3 tables
 SELECT * FROM BellaBeat.dbo.DailyActivity